mitterio/mitter-android-starter/README.md

 Also, you need to use an event bus or anything else similar to that to send the received push messages from the `MyApp` class to your `MainActivity` or any other activity or fragment that you need.

+## Closing notes

+For this starter template to work, you need to have a working application on the Mitter platform.
+You can register for an account and create an application at [mitter.io](https://mitter.io/ "mitter.io").